The average IQ in the United States sits at around 98, based on the most recent data from World Population Review.

 - Diagnosing intellectual disabilities.

-- Supporting psychological research.
+- Supporting psychological and neurological research.

 Factors Influencing IQ